polyswarm/microengine-webhooks-py/README.md

 The returned value will be checked for structure.

-This CLI can issue scans for files in your disk, for local testing pourposes:
+This CLI can issue scans for files in your disk, for local testing purpoposes:

 ```console
 $ ./engine.py analyze ~/Downloads/Firefox\ Installer.exe